November 21, 2017

 As shown above, there are three correlations between the name of the image, the mTimestamp value, and the mId value.
 While this is consistent with this image, it is not always consistent with all images.
 The section in blue is present in several of the other images, only with different numbers following to separate the image.

-We recommend several avenues for further research into Snapchat and how it stores data.
+There are several avenues for further research into Snapchat and how it stores data.
 Figuring out how to correlate the XML records to the actual images is vital.
-The author was able to do so in one instance because of known facts, but this will not be the case for examiners in live cases.
-The author also recommends research be done into finding where sent “snaps” are stored, as well as recovering video “snaps.”
+We were able to do so in one instance because of known facts, but this will not be the case for examiners in live cases.
+Research could also look into finding where sent “snaps” are stored, as well as recovering video “snaps.”

 We finally recommend that all of this research should also be done on iOS devices to find out if “snaps” are recoverable and can have time stamp and sender information associated with the “snaps.”